eflumerf/styleguide/dune-daq-cppguide.md

 buffers, in which the user does not have ownership of the memory that is pointed to.

  - When using raw pointers, prefer `void*` to point to generic memory over a pointer to a specific type (such as char); this is because you can use a `static_cast` instead of a `reinterpret_cast` on `void*` to cast it to a pointer to the desired type.
+Of course, use of generic memory should be rare and only in low-level code where knowledge of the type really is absent.

 #### Ownership and Smart Pointers [GOOGLE VERSION]